kununu/javascript/packages/eslint-config-kununu/README.md

 This contains ESLint rules for ECMAScript 6+, React and Flow.
 It requires `eslint`, `eslint-plugin-babel`, `eslint-plugin-flowtype`, `eslint-plugin-import`, `eslint-plugin-jsx-a11y`, and `eslint-plugin-react`.

-1. Ensure packages are installed with correct version numbers by running:
+1. Add these npm packages as dev dependencies to your project:
   ```sh
   (
     export PKG=eslint-config-kununu;